 Wafer environment control-The wafer environment control includes the ambient space around the wafer at all times, whether the wafers are open to the cleanroom air or stored in PODs/FOUPs.
 As the list of ambient contaminants to be controlled broadens so must measurement capabilities.
-Affordable, accurate, repeatable, real time sensors for non-particulate contamination are becoming increasingly necessary.
+Affordable, accurate, repeatable, high capture rate, real time sensors for non-particulate contamination are becoming increasingly necessary.
 The use of inert environments to transport and store wafers is expected to increase with process sensitivities.
 Pre-gate, pre-contact clean, salicidation, exposed copper, and reticle exposure are cited as processes that first require this capability.
 In addition, using inert environments offers the opportunity to reduce the introduction of moisture into vacuum load-lock tools, thereby decreasing contamination and load-lock pump-down times.
 While closed carrier purging systems exist and are evolving, tool environments that may need to become inert, such as wet sink end-stations, present a challenge.
 As wafer isolation technologies evolve, design and material selection of carriers and enclosures will be critical for performance in isolating the wafers from the ambient and in not contributing contaminants themselves.
+All carriers and enclosure materials must meet factory one specifications.
 In addition, the materials and designs must not promote cross-contamination between processes.
-Seal technology, low-outgassing, and non-absorbing materials development are key to effective wafer and reticle isolation deployment.
+Seal technology, low-outgassing, and non-absorbing materials development are key to an effective wafer and reticle isolation deployment.

-Airborne molecular contamination- Outgassing from materials of construction in the cleanroom, wafer processing equipment, post processed wafers, and wafer environmental enclosures as well as inadequate exhaust and fugitive emissions from chemicals used in wafer processing are the main sources of AMC.
+Airborne molecular contamination (AMC)-Outgassing from materials of construction in the cleanroom, wafer processing equipment, post processed wafers, and wafer environmental enclosures as well as inadequate exhaust and fugitive emissions from chemicals used in wafer processing are the main sources of AMC.
 Only in some highly congested areas, makeup air is a significant yet temporarily important source for AMC.
-Oxygen and water vapor as well as low concentration atmospheric contaminants (e.g., CO, O_3) can also be considered as part of the AMC burden.
+Oxygen and water vapor as well as low concentration atmospheric contaminants (e.g., CO, O3) can also be considered as part of the AMC burden.
 Acid vapors in the air have been linked to corrosion, as well as with the release of boron from HEPA filters.
-The impact of amines on Deep UltraViolet (DUV) photoresists are well known examples of AMC affecting wafer processing.
-Hydrocarbon films of only a few mono layers may lead to loss of process control, especially for front-end processes .The impact of AMC on wafer processing can only be expected to become more deleterious.
+The impact of amines on deep ultraviolet (DUV) photoresists are well known examples of AMC affecting wafer processing.
+Hydrocarbon films of only a few monolayers may lead to loss of process control, especially for front-end processes.
+Other areas of concerns for AMC are IPA from semiconductor cleaning equipment and corrosion when Cu is exposed.
+The impact of AMC on wafer processing can only be expected to become more deleterious.
 This is not only driven by device dimensions decreasing but also by the introduction of new chemistry and recipes for future technical nodes that exhibit new defect schemes.
 Besides AMC creating defects to the wafer surface or bulk material Yield Enhancement group engages on defects or shortfalls in productivity that originate from the impact of AMC to production tools as reticles, metrology or exposure tools.
 AMC is in many cases - as for excursions - a highly dynamic phenomenon.
 AMC control deals mainly with prevention of AMC release for which a tight source control is mandatory.
 There is clearly a need for better AMC monitoring instrumentation in the clean room to measure AMC at the part per trillion level (by volume) in real time.
-Surface Acoustic Wave (SAW) devices and Atmospheric Pressure Ionized Mass Spectroscopy (APIMS) have been used to measure low level AMC, but a larger variety of on-line methods and instrumentation is needed and expected to be available in the future, see also AMC monitoring programs..
+Surface acoustic wave (SAW) devices and atmospheric pressure ionized mass spectroscopy (APIMS) have been used to measure low level AMC, but a larger variety of on-line methods and instrumentation is needed and expected to be available in the future, see also the link for AMC monitoring programs.
+Table YE4 and YE4a provide more detail for AMC monitoring and on-line methods.